0xMordecai/K8s/README.md

 # What is Kubernetes, and why do I need it?

 By now, you should understand what containers are and how to build and run containers using Docker.
 However, how we ran containers using Docker was not optimal from a production standpoint.
 Let me give you a few considerations to think about:

+• As portable containers can run on any Docker machine just fine, multiple containers also share server resources to optimize resource consumption.
+Now, think of a microservices application that comprises hundreds of containers.
+How will you choose what machine to run the containers on?
+What if you want to dynamically schedule the containers to another machine based on resource consumption?